tokenring-ai/newsrpm/README.md

 - Timeout: Default timeout is 30 seconds; adjust based on your needs
 - Authentication: Choose appropriate authMode for your deployment (headers preferred for server-side)
 - The article upload schema requires specific fields including provider, headline, slug, date, and quality
+- The package exports both the service and the tools together through the plugin system

 ## License